SC250 bomb

 The SC 250 (Sprengbombe Cylindrisch 250) was an air-dropped general purpose high-explosive bomb built by Germany during World War II and used extensively during that period.
-It could be carried by almost all German bomber aircraft, and was used to notable effect by the Junkers Ju 87 Stuka (Sturzkampfflugzeug or dive-bomber).
+It could be carried by almost all German bomber aircraft, and was used effectively by the Junkers Ju 87 Stuka (Sturzkampfflugzeug or dive-bomber).
 The bomb's weight was about 250 kg, from which its designation was derived.

 It was used in the Eastern Front and many other theatres, and was feared for its destructive power.
 The SC 250 was one of the most commonly used bombs in World War II and was deployed extensively during the Blitz on London.

 Design

-The bomb consisted of two or three sections, depending on the grade of the bomb; in the grade (Güteklasse) I bombs, the nose cone and the bomb body were forged out of a single piece of high quality alloyed steel or the nose was welded to the body; these bombs were of the highest mechanical strength and they were meant to be used against robust targets necessitating penetration before detonation of the bomb, or as "Stabos" ("spike bombs").
+The grade (Güteklasse) I bombs, the nose cone and the bomb body were forged out of a single piece of high quality alloyed steel or the nose was welded to the body; these bombs were of the highest mechanical strength and they were meant to be used against robust targets necessitating penetration before detonation of the bomb, or as "Stabos" ("spike bombs").
 The grade II and grade III bombs were made of separate nose cone, main body and aft cone parts welded together; the mechanical strength of the grade II bombs was approximately 80% of the grade I, in the grade III bombs, the mechanical strength on impact was ca. 40% of that of grade I bombs; these bombs were therefore meant to be used only on targets where instantaneous detonation on impact was necessary.

 After forging the body or welding the nose cone and the aft cone to the body, this was loaded with the exploder tube, the fuze pocket and then the main filling.
 Thereafter the body was sealed with the base plate, and the four-finned tail was attached.
 With an overall weight of 250 kg (245–256 kg) the bomb itself was 117.3 cm long, 164 cm including the tail, and 36.8 cm in diameter.
 There were many fillings, all weighing ca. 125 kg (125–130 kg):